Million Dollar Highway and Hiking in Ouray

 Tips for the Blue Lakes Trail

-• Allow at least 5-6 hours for this hike with kids and pack lots of water (2 Liters each), a picnic lunch, snacks, rain jacket and your pullover.
-You’ll want good sturdy daypack for this fabulous hike that our kids have dubbed their Colorado fave.
+Allow at least 5-6 hours for this hike with kids and pack lots of water (2 Liters each), a picnic lunch, snacks, rain jacket and your pullover.
+You’ll want good sturdy daypack for this fabulous hike that our kids have repeatedly touted as one of the greatest hikes in Colorado.

 RELATED READING: Beginners Hiking Tips — Great reminders for Colorado natives and novices alike.